Resumption of activities - only upon registration#Covid-19

 - the shop is open again;

-- the sanitary rules applicable since the reopening on May 12, 2020 still remain in force, namely that the wearing of the mask during all the visit of the museum (which the visitor is required to have with him) as well as hand disinfection at the entrance of each exhibition space are compulsory.
+- the sanitary rules still remain in force, namely that the wearing of the mask during all the visit of the museum (which the visitor is required to have with him) as well as hand disinfection at the entrance of each exhibition space are compulsory.

 Finally, the visitor is invited to show common sense, responsibility and solidarity by limiting contact and observing the recommended interpersonal distance.

-Guided tours (indoors or outdoors) are once again offered for a group of maximum 20 people and are therefore subject to prior registration, as are
+Guided tours (indoors or outdoors) are offered for a group of maximum 10 people (including the museum guide) and are therefore subject to prior registration, as are

 conferences.
-Only workshops for adults are offered again: a maximum of 10 people is allowed per workshop to be able to respect the social distancing rules.
+Workshops for adults are offered: a maximum of 10 people is allowed per workshop to be able to respect the social distancing rules.

 (Photo: MNHA / Éric Chenal)